 Soft loans are those advanced at below market rates in support of the Council's service priorities.
-The 45 year annuity loan to NEW Homes to build affordable homes for rent in Flint is deemed to be a material soft loan.
+The loans to NEW Homes to build affordable homes for rent in Flintshire are deemed to be material soft loans.
 Movements in material soft loan balances during the year are: